TheirStack/data-engineer-2025-test/README.md

 ## Input
-This repo contains a Docker compose file to run a ClickHouse database.
+This repo contains a Docker Compose file to run a ClickHouse database.
 Run `docker compose up -d` to run it.
 Connect to it running `make ch`.

 The data to populate it is at https://media.theirstack.com/ts-data-engineer-test-2025/company_landing.csv